SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/GetCustomCursor/README.md

 #GetCustomCursor Method

-This sample demonstrate how to create the custom cursor.
+This sample demonstrates how to create the custom cursor.

 ## Prerequisites